Agenda

 Industry driven substitution of hazardous and/or restricted raw materials by dispersion-based alternatives

-- Reasons and hurdles for substitution
+- Reasons for substitution and hurdles

 - Substitution of melamine resins for decorative paper